Machine learning the deuteron: new architectures and uncertainty quantification: Methodology

-In the third and final step, we define a new cost function: the energy, as given in Eq.~(\ref{eq:energy}), and we computed it with the momentum quadrature described above.
+In the third and final step, we define a new cost function: the energy, as given in Eq.~(\ref{eq:energy}).
+We compute it with the momentum quadrature described above.
 The network is then trained to minimise $E^{\mathcal{W}}$ for $2.5 \times 10^5$ epochs.
+The exact ground state energy can be computed in the very same momentum quadrature via exact diagonalization, and its value is $E_\mathrm{GS}=-2.2267$ MeV.
+We use this value as a benchmark.
 We note that the kinetic energy has diagonal contributions in the $L=0$ and $2$ states, but the potential term mixes both states.
-We choose the N3LO Entem-Machleidt nucleon-nucleon force \cite{entem-machleidt} which is easily implemented in our code as a momentum-dependent potential.
+We perform all calculations in double precision.
 We use the PyTorch library~\cite{pytorch_paper,pytorch_docs}, which is particularly useful due to its automatic differentiation capabilities~\cite{PyTorch_AD}.
 A full version of the code is available on GitHub~\cite{Rozalen_github}.